coleifer/huey/docs/getting-started.rst

 It is possible to prevent tasks from executing.
 This applies to normal tasks, tasks scheduled in the future, and periodic tasks.

-.. note:: In order to "revoke" tasks you will need to be using a ``DataStore``.
+.. note:: In order to "revoke" tasks you will need to specify a ``result_store``
+    when instantiating your :py:class:`Huey` object.

 Canceling a normal task or one scheduled in the future
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^